Some of the things I have heard in the last few years.....

 We all make choices based on our experiences, body, past history, family knowledge/nutrition, generational trends, social affirmations, cravings, moments, impulses, sadness, joy/celebration or mental state.
 Who am I to judge?

-I hold empowerment, reaching for a better feeling, more education, tuning in to the body.... those all work much better than guilt-riddled changes that are sub-par and temporary.
+I hold empowerment, mindfulness, exploration, reaching for a better feeling, more education, tuning in to your body.... those all work much better than guilt-riddled changes that are sub-par and temporary.

 We want sustainable changes, lasting changes that make a difference in our body and the world.